Neunerlei/docker-images/README.md

 ## Important Notice

-These images are for personal use only.
+These images are in general for my private/professional projects.
 I try to keep them updated and secure and promise not to include any breaking changes without notice.
 However, I cannot guarantee the same level of support and stability as official images.
 Use at your own risk.
 All images are automatically build via GitHub Actions on Sunday and Wednesday to ensure they are up-to-date.

 ## PHP

-The images are available on Docker Hub: [neunerlei/php](https://hub.docker.com/r/neunerlei/php)

 The images are organized under `src/php/` by PHP version and type: